 For some reason, there has been a myth going around that synthetic grass is not recyclable.
 A long time ago, this was true, but today’s artificial turf is definitely recyclable, and it is even made from recycled materials.

 Artificial and natural grass may not share the same chemical compositions, but artificial turf is still beneficial to the environment.
 This is based on water savings, gas savings (from mowers and edgers), and many other factors that make artificial grass a great way to go green.
-Over time, we will share more information about why switching to artificial grass is great for everyone!
+Over time, we will share more information about why switching to artificial grass is great for everyone.
+If you’re interested in learning more about us, or want to request a quote, contact us today!